osrf/gazebo_tutorials/inertia/tutorial.md

 You can e.g. compute the bounding box size in your desired units and compare to the MeshLab's one.

 Multiply the `Center of Mass` entry with the computed ratio and you have the coordinates of the Center of Mass of your mesh.
-However, if the link you are modelling is not homogeneous, you will have to compute the Center of Mass using other methods (most probably by real experiments).
+However, if the link you are modeling is not homogeneous, you will have to compute the Center of Mass using other methods (most probably by real experiments).

 ## Rescaling the moment of inertia values

-Just like the center of mass location must be scaled to the correct units, the moment inertia should be scaled as well, though the scale factor should be squared to account for the `length^2` dependence in the moment of inertia.
+Just like the center of mass location must be scaled to the correct units, the moment inertia should be scaled as well, though the scale factor should be squared to account for the
+<span class='typ'>length<sup>2</sup></span> dependence in the moment of inertia.
 In addition, the inertia should be multiplied by the measured `mass` and divided by the computed volume from the text output.

 [[file:files/meshlab.jpg|800px]]

-# Filling in the tags in URDF/SDF
+# Filling in the tags in URDF or [SDF](http://sdformat.org)

-The next step is to record the computed values to the URDF/SDF file containing your robot (it is assumed you've already had the robot model; if not, follow the tutorial
+The next step is to record the computed values to the URDF or [SDF](http://sdformat.org) file containing your robot (it is assumed you already have the robot model; if not, follow the tutorial
 [Make a Model](http://gazebosim.org/tutorials?tut=build_model&cat=build_robot)).

 In each link you should have the `<inertial>` tag.
-It should look like the following (in SDF):
+It should look like the following (in [SDF](http://sdformat.org)):

     <link name='antenna'>
       <inertial>
-        <pose>-0.022 0.0203 0.02917 0 -0 0</pose>
+        <pose>-0.022 0.0203 0.02917 0 0 0</pose>
         <mass>0.56</mass>
         <inertia>
           <ixx>0.004878</ixx>